-What human being would ever want to give up their personal sovereignty?
-Who would ever be willing to surrender their hopes, their dreams, and their personal destiny to someone else?
-Well, wait.
-I guess - I would.
-And so would many others like me.
+Now, I ask you, what human being would ever want to give up their personal sovereignty in this way?
+Who would ever be willing to surrender their schemes, and their dreams, and their personal destiny to someone else - even to God?